kevinka999/kevinka999/README.md

-# Hello guys, I'm Kevin Katzer :smile:
+# Welcome into my github profile

 ## Want to know a little about me?
 My name is Kevin Katzer and I'm a Fullstack Web Developer from Brazil!
 Actually I'm working mostly with C# .NET, sometimes Core and sometimes Framework.
 Everything depends on the moon phase (just kidding).
 I'm a frontend lover!
 Always liked to work with web and lately I'm in love with React.js.
 Away from the computer, I like to practice sports, I'm very eclectic so every week my sports schedule changes :P